 8.5 Standardized Gross Exposure by Geographical Area

-The table below shows an analysis of credit risk by geographical location as at September 30, 2019.
-The geographical area is determined by the country of incorporation for companies and individuals by the country of residence.
+The table below shows an analysis of credit risk by geographical location as at March 31, 2020.
+The geographical area is determined by the country of incorporation for companies and for individuals by the country of residence.